 The maritime laws covering you and your industry can be confusing if you have not studied the law extensively.
 These lawyers have specialized in maritime laws to help people like you.

-To make sure you correctly determine which law applies to you, which funds you qualify for, and how to make a claim, rely on the expert advice of a good lawyer.
+To ensure you correctly determine which law applies to you, which funds you qualify for, and how to make a claim, rely on the expert advice of a good lawyer.